Immortality-IMT/Manhattan-Group/blockchain and cryptocurrency (work on)/README.md

 Cryptocurrency and blockchain is mission critical and  relys on computing power to generate valid hases.

 The code is strictly C code.

+Test
+====

+Change the port in the code to 5000 and 5001, generate two versions.

+gcc node_discovery.c -o usersport5000
+gcc node_discovery.c -o usersport5001

+Each version will connect to eachother and exchange nodes.db